MP Estate Planning UK

 A professional office setting with a wooden conference table in the foreground, adorned with various trust type brochures and documents.
 An analytical middle-aged woman in a tailored blazer, thoughtfully examining the materials, her expression reflecting concentration and determination.
 In the background, a large window reveals a city skyline under soft, natural daylight, casting a warm and inviting glow across the room.
 The scene conveys a serious yet optimistic mood, emphasizing the importance of making informed decisions.
 The camera angle is a slightly elevated view, focusing on the woman's engagement with the trust materials while capturing the surrounding professional environment.
 The overall atmosphere is conducive to serious discussions about family wealth and estate planning.

-Discretionary options for family flexibility
+Discretionary trusts for family flexibility and protection

-Interest in possession and special categories
+Interest in possession trusts and special categories

 Key HMRC concepts that determine whether IHT is due